-Polling places (voting centres) were open on election day from 8am to 6pm.
-See Appendix B for a list of the voting centres available on election day.
+Polling places (voting centres) were open on election day from 8am to 6pm (see Appendix B).
 As with pre-poll locations, election day voting centres were published on the NSW Electoral Commission's website.

 1 Declared facilities include hospitals, nursing homes, retirement villages or similar facilities that are appointed by the Electoral Commissioner to receive mobile voting services to enable onsite in-person voting.